ADHD in Children

 Don't sweat the small stuff and be willing to make some compromises.
 One chore left undone isn't a big deal when your child has completed two others plus the day's homework.
 If you are a perfectionist, you will not only be constantly dissatisfied but also create impossible expectations for your child with ADHD.

 Believe in your child.
 Think about or make a written list of everything that is positive, valuable, and unique about your child.
 Trust that your child can learn, change, mature, and succeed.
-Make thinking about this trust a daily task as you brush your teeth or make your coffee.
+Reaffirm this trust on a daily basis as you brush your teeth or make your coffee.

 As your child's role model and most important source of strength, it is vital that you live a healthy life.
 If you are overtired or have simply run out of patience, you risk losing sight of the structure and support you have so carefully set up for your child with ADHD.